 Beneath the ground.

 Craning my neck to gaze skyward.
 The red surface hangs overhead.
-"What the–?" my voice rebounds inside the flight helmet.
+My gasp rebounds inside the flight helmet.
 From this angle the ground, an otherwise solid state of matter, seems to dissolve into innumerable specks of dust.
 Like a cloud, no more solid than the static fog.

 And I fall through non-space into the void, watching terrain maps of the Canyon recede towards a vanishing point.
-Then they vanish, together with my memory maps of home.
+Then they vanish, together with my memories of home.